-Guess what?
-The vacuum is going to sit until plugged in.
+The vacuum is going to sit until plugged in and used.
 My world is still and quiet at the moment, but that will change as soon as my daughter wakes up and the cat and dog are set free from their sleeping quarters.

 Stork has moved on for the day.
 I enjoyed catching glimpses of his present moment experience.
 The fish could learn a lot from Stork, and so could we.